 - Vertical supports – this can be almost anything: a rose trellis, a piece of old fencing propped up on a t-post, a chain link fence, chicken run fencing, three slender logs stood on end and tied in a teepee, etc. Whatever you choose, make sure it can support the weight of 2-3 watermelons per plant (sugar baby watermelons work great for this method and eliminate issues trying to support enormous melons)

-- Soft ties – You’ll need to manually tie new vine growth to the trellis about once a week (unless you are growing over the top of the chicken coop, once the vine reaches the horizontal roof panel, the watermelon can grow unaided.
+- Soft ties – You’ll need to manually tie new vine growth to the trellis about once a week (unless you are growing over the top of the chicken coop), once the vine reaches the horizontal roof panel, the watermelon can grow unaided.
+Check out these cushioned twist-tie type garden ties.

 - Watermelon Hammocks – There are lots of ways to support your growing watermelons.
 In the past, I’ve used burlap quickly ran through a sewing machine to make actual hammock type slings for my trellised watermelons, but I’ve seen other gardeners succeed using pantyhose and even fabric shopping bags to support the growing weight of their watermelons.